MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 A uniform resource identifier (URI) can be used to define more than just links to webpages and web content using the HTTP or FTP protocol.
 URIs can be used to describe links to anything that you codify into a schema.
 For example, the `mailto://` protocol is used to describe an email link and the operating system (OS) or browser decides which webpage or app should handle that protocol.

-For more information about existing browser-based support, go to [Web-based protocol handlers][MdnDocsWebApiNavigatorRegisterprotocolhandlerWebBasedProtocolHandlers].
+For more information about existing browser-based support, see [Web-based protocol handlers][MdnDocsWebApiNavigatorRegisterprotocolhandlerWebBasedProtocolHandlers].

 This feature allows you to: